 Add your oil mixture to the jar of water.
 You’ll see the colors combining as you pour, but they’ll eventually separate.

 This is the fun part!
 Give your jars a shake, and you’ll see the two colors mix together, creating a new color.
 After a few minutes, they’ll separate again.

 We encourage you to use this lesson to teach students about mixing colors or to talk to them about why water and oil don’t mix.
 These jars also make great sensory items for your classroom.
-Students can use them on their own as a calm-down jar.
-You can also use them as a timer of sorts for group and other activities.
+Or you can use them as a timer.
 Make them work for you!